-22 Liability towards the company
+22. Liability towards the company

 Management board members have joint responsibility for the company's day-to-day and general policy.
-The management board has a "collective" responsibility, which means, among other things, that management board members are - in principle - jointly and severally liable to the company for shortcomings in the performance of management duties.
+The management board is collectively responsible, as a result of which management board members are - in principle - jointly and severally liable to the company for shortcomings in the performance of management duties.